Coconut

-The coconut has cultural and religious significance in certain societies, particularly in the Western Pacific Austronesian cultures where it features in their mythologies, songs, and oral traditions.
+The coconut has cultural and religious significance in certain societies, particularly in the Austronesian cultures of the Western Pacific where it is featured in their mythologies, songs, and oral traditions.
+The fall of its mature fruit has led to a preoccupation with death by coconut.
 It also had ceremonial importance in pre-colonial animistic religions.
-It has also acquired religious significance in South Asian cultures, where it is used in Hindu rituals.
+It has also acquired religious significance in South Asian cultures, where it is used in rituals of Hinduism.
 It forms the basis of wedding and worship rituals in Hinduism.
-It also plays a central role in the Coconut Religion of Vietnam.
-The falling of their mature fruit has led to preoccupation with death by coconut.
+It also plays a central role in the Coconut Religion founded in 1963 in Vietnam.

 Coconuts were first domesticated by the Austronesian peoples in Island Southeast Asia and were spread during the Neolithic via their seaborne migrations as far east as the Pacific Islands, and as far west as Madagascar and the Comoros.
 They played a critical role in the long sea voyages of Austronesians by providing a portable source of food and water, as well as providing building materials for Austronesian outrigger boats.
 Coconuts were also later spread in historic times along the coasts of the Indian and Atlantic Oceans by South Asian, Arab, and European sailors.
 Based on these separate introductions, coconut populations can still be divided into Pacific coconuts and Indo-Atlantic coconuts, respectively.
-Coconuts were introduced by Europeans to the Americas only during the colonial era in the Columbian exchange, but there is evidence of a possible pre-Columbian introduction of Pacific coconuts to Panama by Austronesian sailors.
-The evolutionary origin of the coconut is under dispute, with theories stating that it may have evolved in Asia, South America, or on Pacific islands.
-Trees grow up to 30 m tall and can yield up to 75 fruits per year, though fewer than 30 is more typical.
-Plants are intolerant of cold weather and prefer copious precipitation, as well as full sunlight.
+Coconuts were introduced by Europeans to the Americas during the colonial era in the Columbian exchange, but there is evidence of a possible pre-Columbian introduction of Pacific coconuts to Panama by Austronesian sailors.
+The evolutionary origin of the coconut is under dispute, with theories stating that it may have evolved in Asia, South America, or Pacific islands millions of years ago before eventually becoming confined to the central Indo-Pacific.

+Trees can grow up to 30 m tall and can yield up to 75 fruits per year, though fewer than 30 is more typical.
+Plants are intolerant to cold and prefer copious precipitation and full sunlight.
 Many insect pests and diseases affect the species and are a nuisance for commercial production.
-About 75% of the world's supply of coconuts is produced by Indonesia, the Philippines, and India.
-The coconut tree is the official state tree of Kerala, India.
+In 2022, about 73% of the world's supply of coconuts was produced by Indonesia, India, and the Philippines.